miladrahimi/laravel-jwt-auth/README.md

 // To get a sepcific claim from current token
 $role = Auth::guard('api')->getClaim('role');

+// Logout current user (JWT will be cached in blacklist and NOT valid in next requests).
+Auth::guard('api')->logout();

+// Logout current user (but it will be VALID next reuqests).
+// It clears caches so user will be fetched and filters will be executed again in next request.
+Auth::guard('api')->logout(false);
 ```

 Since LaraJwt caches user fetching it can authenticate users without touching database.